 Cranberries are full of antioxidants, which protect your body from damage caused by free radicals.

-While research on cranberry pills is somewhat limited, studies on cranberry juice and cranberry extracts have found the following benefits:
+While research on cranberry pills is somewhat limited, studies on cranberry juice and cranberry extracts suggest they have following benefits:

 More studies are needed to determine whether cranberry pills would have the same benefits, but studies on other cranberry products are promising.